 In implementing our strategy, we draw inspiration from the leadership of the Manaaki Mana community, which emphasises the importance of taking concrete actions across multiple levels simultaneously.
-Our core work of training physicians, advocating for better health systems and supporting our members will continue to develop in line with changing contexts and expectations.
+Our core work of providing training in emergency medicine, advocating for better health systems and supporting our members will continue to develop in line with changing contexts and expectations.